Symptoms to watch out for

 Usually, your initial contact should be with your GP or family doctor.
 They will ask you about your symptoms and general health and will, if necessary, do some investigation of your ear, nose, throat and lymph glands.

-You may also be asked questions about your lifestyle.
-For example, if you smoke or drink, if you are sexually active, what it is you do for work.
-Although it can be uncomfortable answering personal questions, it is important to be completely honest with your doctor or health professional.
-The more information they have, even if it seems irrelevant, the easier it is for them to make an accurate diagnosis.
+You may also be asked questions about your lifestyle such as whether you smoke or drink, if you are sexually active, and what it is you do for work.
+Although it can be uncomfortable answering personal questions, it is important to be completely honest with your doctor or health professional as the more information they have the easier it is for them to make an accurate diagnosis, even if it may seem minor or irrelevant to you.

-Your GP may opt to treat you with medicine – like antibiotics or steroids – or ask you to see if the symptoms stop or develop further.
-This is not unusual.
-Many illnesses share the same symptoms as cancer (some symptoms may be entirely innocent) so your GP may want to see if they go away on their own or with medication.
+Your GP may opt to treat you with medicine such as antibiotics or steroids, or ask you to see if the symptoms stop or develop further.
+This is not unusual as many illnesses and infections share the same symptoms as cancer so your GP may want to see if they go away on their own or with medication.

 If symptoms persist and do not improve with any prescribed treatment then you should make another appointment and your GP will investigate further.

-If your doctor finds cause for concern when investigating your symptoms, they may refer you to a specialist at your local hospital.
-The specialist will then do more detailed tests to get an accurate diagnosis of the problem, if any.
+If your doctor wants to investigate anything further they may refer you to a specialist at a hospital.
+The specialist may then do further tests to get an accurate diagnosis of the problem, if any.

-Again, it is important to remember that being referred does not mean you have cancer, and that other less-harmful illnesses may be to blame.
+Again, it is important to remember that being referred does not mean you have cancer as there are many other things that may be causing the symptoms.